 Senior Recital

-- The student will schedule and perform a recital hearing with the committee members approximately two weeks prior to the recital date.
+• The student will schedule and perform a juried "hearing", with the committee members, approximately two weeks prior to the recital date.

-- The recital committee will consist of three music faculty members, one of whom should be a faculty member outside the area of concentration.
+• The recital committee will consist of three music faculty members, one of whom should be a faculty member from the Music Education area.

-- The minimum performing time for the recital is 45-minutes of varied repertoire.
+• The minimum performing time for the recital is 25-minutes of varied repertoire.

-- The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
-In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least three days before the dress rehearsal.
+• The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
+In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least one week before the dress rehearsal.

 MM Students